noahweasley/Send-Money-App/README.md

 # SendMoney Bank App

-This README file provides an overview of the Banking App with features included as instructions stated below developed for the technical assessment at Veegil Technologies
+This README file provides an overview of the Banking App with features included as instructions stated below developed for the technical assessment at send_money_app Technologies

 ## Getting Started